 The Strawberry leaves are dried, and used either whole or in fragments with some stem and flower particles.
 They contain essential minerals and vitamins such as iron, calcium and vitamin C.

 The fruit of the Pomegranate is used in cooking, baking, juices, smoothies and alcoholic beverages, such as martinis and wine.
-Pomegranates provide vitamin C and vitamin K and they are also an excellent source of dietary fiber.
+Pomegranates provide vitamin C and vitamin K and they are also an excellent source of dietary fibre.

 Parsley, which is thought to have originated from Sardinia, has been an important food for many centuries and is cultivated as a herb, a spice and a vegetable.
 The most common use of parsley is as an edible breath freshener.